kshitizregmi/NER-on-biomedical-disease-data/README.md

 Here, the word Apple is the organization, the word the UK is a geopolitical entity or country, and $1 billion is money.

-# Custom Named Entity Recognition model with spaCy
+# Custom Named Entity Recognition model to identify disease name form clinical data using spaCy

 The project develops a custom Named Entity Recognition model with spaCy.
 The custom model can recognize the disease name from the clinical text.
 # Dataset Description